dfparker2002/heroku-quickStart-javaJettyRestful/README.md

 This is a template for a lightweight RESTful API using JAX-RS.
 The sample code is a call for getting the current time.

+## This template includes example local Maven repository.

+See https://devcenter.heroku.com/articles/local-maven-dependencies and pom.xml's <repositories/> and <dependency/>.

 ## Running the application locally

 First build with: